We admit nine PPE students each year.

 Anyone reading PPE can expect to be taught by most of the tutors below at some point during their degree.

-Dr Leal has a particular interest in ethics and philosophy of religion, but also teaches logic, early modern philosophy, epistemology, and philosophy of mind.
-Dr Timpson, a philosopher of science, particularly of physics, has interests in philosophy of mind and language and in the history of 20th Century Anglophone philosophy.
+Dr Dave Leal has a particular interest in ethics and philosophy of religion, but also teaches logic, early modern philosophy, epistemology, and philosophy of mind.
+Professor Christopher Timpson, a philosopher of science, particularly of physics, has interests in philosophy of mind and language and in the history of 20th Century Anglophone philosophy.
 Dr Simon Shogry came to Brasenose in 2017 and is a specialist in ancient Greek and Roman philosophy.
 His research focuses on epistemology and ethics in Plato and the Stoics.
 Dr Elias Dinas is a political scientist and is interested in comparative political behaviour and political socialisation.
-Dr Ruggeri is a political scientist and is interested in international relations and comparative, his research focuses on civil wars, peacekeeping, and political violence.
+Professor Andrea Ruggeri is a political scientist and is interested in international relations and comparative, his research focuses on civil wars, peacekeeping, and political violence.
 Dr Katerina Tertytchnaya's research interests include comparative behaviour and authoritarian politics.
 Banu Demir Paakel is an associate Professor and Tutorial Fellow in economics, whose research interests cover international trade and development.
-Dr Sergio de Ferra's research interests consider different empirical applications of microeconomic theory, mainly in the areas of international trade and regional and urban economics.
+Dr Sergio de Ferra's research interests cover international macroeconomics, soverign debt and default, fiscal policy, capital flows and the Euro area.

 Former Brasenose PPEists can be found among other places in Parliament, the Bank of England, the Treasury, the Foreign Office, international organisations, banking and finance, domestic and multinational business, consultancy, teaching and academia, and the media.
-Some of them are ambassadors, barristers, film producers, schoolteachers, writers, and university professors on five continents.
+Some of them are ambassadors, barristers, film producers, schoolteachers, writers, and university professors all over the world.